 Always secure renters insurance once you find somewhere to live.
 For roughly \$15 a month, you can get \$15,000 in personal item coverage.
-It will cover almost all your possessions and protects from theft, fire, flood, vandalism, lighting and natural disasters.
+It will cover almost all your possessions and protects from theft, fire, flood, vandalism, lighting and natural disasters and natural disasters.